jgfife/cs6300-first-agent/README.md

 # Investment Research Agent

-An AI-powered investment research assistant built with Hugging Face smolagents and Google Gemini.
+An AI-powered investment research assistant built with Hugging Face smolagents, Alphavantage, and Google Gemini.

 ## Disclaimer: This is a toy agent and should not be relied upon for actual investment advice!